 How Some Within Judah Apparently Viewed Things:

 Throughout her history, Judah had experienced various periods of prosperity.
 During much of this time, an assortment of gods and goddess had been worshiped to varying degrees.
-The people associated their well-being at a particular moment with the gods that they were concurrently worshipping.
+The people associated their well-being with the gods that they were concurrently worshipping.

 Then about 630 B.C., Josiah grated against their beliefs by officially eliminating their gods so that only Yahweh would be worshipped.
 But after he died in battle, his son reinstated their various gods.